CalderaWP/Caldera-Forms/readme.txt

 * ADDED: caldera_forms_magic_summary_should_use_label Filter for showing label instead of value for select fields in {summary} magic tags.
 * FIXED: Issue where Josh didn't have a good answer for how to do what caldera_forms_magic_summary_should_use_label filter now does.
 * FIXED: Issue, which was pretty rare, where summary magic tag might now have the right form's data and therefore summarizes nothing, which isn't really a summary at all.
+* FIXED: We didn't have a check to see if SendGrid API was already included.
+BTW Don't use our SendGrid integration & the SendGrid plugin.
+Choose one.

 = Caldera Forms 1.4.5.1 ( December 4, 2016 ) #WCUS =
 * FIXED: Submenu entry viewer had a JavaScript error, it has been eradicated.